The-Sciences-and-Engineering-Squad/Marketext/server/README.md

 ## Steps to set up the Database
 ### Step 1

-Create a .env file outside the server folder.
+Create a .env file inside the server folder.

 ### Step 2
 Make sure to change the value of these variables to the credentials of your database!<br/>